imperva/dsfkit/examples/poc/basic_deployment/README.md

 ```bash
 terraform apply -auto-approve -var 'gw_count=2' -var 'vpc_ip_range="10.1.0.0/24"'
 ```
 For a full list of this example's customization options which don't require code changes, refer to the [variables file](./variables.tf).
-Please pay attention to the value type you are customizing.
+Pay attention to the value type you are customizing.